By Alex A. Kecskes

 Research has shown that massage can achieve a number of positive results.
 For example, a 15 minute seated massage can elevate epinephrine (adrenaline) levels by stimulating the sympathetic nervous system.
 This can increase a person’s alertness.
 A slower, longer, deeper, and more rhythmic massage can, on the other hand, reduce epinephrine levels, creating a feeling of relaxation, and facilitating deep sleep.

 Acupressure and trigger point therapy (applying pressure to tender muscle tissue to relieve pain and dysfunction) are further examples of massage techniques that provide a number of important benefits.
 These techniques create endorphins, which are compounds known to reduce pain and produce a sense of euphoria.
+After 15 minutes of massage, endorphins come into play and their “feel good” effects may last up to 48 hours.

 Oxytocin is another neurohormone produced by massage therapy.
 It supports feelings of attachment and can help during pregnancy, birthing, and lactation.
-Massage therapy has also been shown to reduce levels of Cortisol -- the stress related neurohormone produced by the adrenal glands.
-Finally, by encouraging sleep, massage can increase the availability of growth hormones which promote cell division, and is involved in tissue repair, regeneration, and healing.
+Massage therapy has also been shown to reduce levels of Cortisol — the stress related neurohormone produced by the adrenal glands.
+Finally, by encouraging sleep, massage can increase the availability of growth hormones, which promote cell division and is involved in tissue repair, regeneration, and healing.